rajinder-yadav/sudoku-assignment/README.md

 Project was coded using Java 8.

 Project created using Eclipse.
-To run, pass file as argument to program.
+To run, open project using Eclipse, and pass file as argument to program.
 Use absolute path to avoid runtime error.

 The project also has several test cases using JUnit, see package: __test.com.yadav.sudoku__

-Below is a valid test input time.

 __Same Test Output__